TJMoffitt/ABCpyScoringRules/SphinxDocs/docs/source/features.rst

 Added functions
 =====

-A description of the added functions and their use.
+A description of the added functions
 ------------

+We give below a description of the added functions and how they are used

-Each of the continuous models is extended for use in the developed samplers by the addition of the following functions:
+First each of the continuous models is extended for use in the developed samplers by the addition of the following functions:

 .. class:: ContinuousModel